Skip to main content

 Consult your academic advisor for more information.
 Practicum credits vary.

-This course is about theory and research regarding the interactive process between clients and practitioner, including communication techniques, motivation and esteem building, the counseling environment, ethics, and methods of data intake, verification and analysis.
-Other topics of the course are legal issues, compensation, uses of technology to identify resources, information management, and current or emerging issues.
+This course is about theory and research regarding the interactive process between clients and practitioners, including communication techniques, motivation, and esteem building; the counseling environment; ethics and methods of data intake; verification and analysis.
+Other course topics include legal issues, compensation, uses of technology to identify resources, information management, and current or emerging issues.

 Practicum is available through your home university.
 Consult with your academic advisor about course selection and scheduling.
 Practicum credits vary.